Anas436/AI-Image-Generation-App/README.md

 # AI-Image-Generation-App
-An AI-based image generation app built using Streamlit, Open AI's DALL-E, and huggingface diffusers.
+An AI-based Image Generation App built using Streamlit, Open AI's DALL-E, and Huggingface Diffusers.